 Urinary incontinence is common, but at IBI Healthcare Institute, we’re available to reduce or resolve your symptoms.
 Something as simple as changing your diet — reducing caffeine intake, for example — can help reduce urinary urges.

 Other lifestyle changes, such as learning to double void, or urinate and then wait a few minutes and urinate again, helps.
-Scheduling toilet trips and bladder training are ways we can help you learn to manage urinary incontinence and reduce frustrating incidents.
+Moreover, scheduling toilet trips and bladder training are ways we can help you learn to manage urinary incontinence.

 Vaginal support devices such as pessaries and slings may help in more severe cases.
 Physical therapy that builds up the muscles of the pelvic floor to help you better control contractions of the bladder and support urges also helps.
 In some cases, surgical intervention is the solution.

-Call our office or schedule a consultation using this website to get very real, practical, and effective solutions to your incontinence problems.
+Call our office or schedule a consultation to get very real, practical, and effective solutions to your incontinence problems.